jsconf/2018.jsconf.eu/contents/copy/scholarships/scholarships.md

+**Note: Applications for our scholarship program closed March 31st, 2018.**

 We strive to bring together the most diverse group of people possible — **we firmly believe in equality**, which is why we invite anyone and everyone to participate.

 For the third time at JSConf EU and CSSconf EU we are offering our scholarship program which supports **individuals from underrepresented groups** to attend [JSConf EU](http://2018.jsconf.eu/) and/or [CSSconf EU](http://2018.cssconf.eu/).